cisco/mindmeld/docs/source/optimize_question_answering_performance.rst

   results = qa.get(index='items', query, context)
   print results

-The final ranking that MindMeld Workbench returns is -
+The final ranking of doughnut names that MindMeld Workbench returns would be the following:

 .. code-block:: javascript

-  {item_id: 2},
+  "Green Doughnut",
-  {item_id: 1},
+  "Pink Doughnut",
-  {item_id: 3}
+  "Yellow Doughnut"

 Text Relevance
 ~~~~~~~~~~~~~~

 In general, "Text Relevance" refers to the algorithm used to calculate how *similar* the contents of a full-text field are to a full-text query string.
-The Knowledge Base offered by MindMeld Workbench uses a standard similarity algorithm called the `TF_IDF <https://en.wikipedia.org/wiki/Tf-idf>`_ algorithm.
-Additionally, a *Field Length Norm* factor is applied, so longer field values are penalized.
+The Question Answerer offered by MindMeld Workbench uses a standard similarity algorithm called the `TF_IDF <https://en.wikipedia.org/wiki/Tf-idf>`_ algorithm.
+TF-IDF is a widely used text similarity statistic intended to reflect how important a word is to a document collection.
+This is usually normalized by the field-length values so that greater simiality emphasis is placed on shorter field values.

 Consider the following example documents on three different products:

 .. code-block:: javascript

   {
     "item_id": 1,
     "item_name": "Pink Frosty Doughnuts"
   },